Types of commission

-- An independent curator or commissioner will usually work very closely with you, and will be your point of contact for most elements of the project.
-You will be expected to work together on elements such as fabrication and press and communications.
+Such curators will usually work very closely with you.
+They tend to be your point of contact for most elements of the project.
+You might work together on elements such as fabrication and press and communications.

-- What is the commissioner’s background and ethos?
+- What are the commissioner’s background and ethos?
 Look at other projects they have supported and how your work would fit into their portfolio.